jexlor/easy-vote/README.md

 project is mostly for portfolio and is not meant to be used in production (even tho with slight modifications it can work there too without any problems)

+Here's example of UI which is as simple as possible
 <img width="1920" height="953" alt="screencapture-localhost-8080-v1-comments-2025-10-09-18_00_00" src="https://github.com/user-attachments/assets/2f135940-c1ae-4863-b65a-7f55d5e010e4" />